fluent/fluentd-docs-gitbook/articles/performance-tuning-multi-process.md

 # Performance Tuning (Multi Process)

-This article desdrivbes how to optimize Fluentd's performance with [in\_multiprocess](/plugins/input/multiprocess.md) plugin.
+This article describes how to optimize Fluentd's performance with [in\_multiprocess](/plugins/input/multiprocess.md) plugin.
 With high traffic, Fluentd tends to be more CPU bound.